fkr4eng/stafo/data/V0/formalized_statements_v0.md

             - formalized right hand side: 0
     - formalized assertion:
         - 'ÜG1' has the property 'instabil'

-- // additonal content
-- There is a class: 'Polynom'
-- There is a relation: 'hat Grad'
-- The type of argument1 of 'hat Grad' is 'Polynom'
-- The result type of 'hat Grad' is 'integer number'
-- 'hat Grad' is functional

 - // snippet(67)
 - There is a relation: 'hat relativen Grad'